-joint planning and co-ordination of JCC and Committee business; and
+joint planning and co-ordination of JC and Committee business; and

 sharing of information.

-In doing so, contributing to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the JCCs overall risk and assurance arrangements.
+In doing so, contributing to the integration of good governance across the organisation, ensuring that all sources of assurance are incorporated into the NWJCCs overall risk and assurance arrangements.